Bad Bugs Slideshow: Identifying Bugs and Their Bites

 Black widow spider bites may cause stabbing pain in the bite area, but they can also be painless.
 Look for one or two red fang marks, redness, tenderness, and a nodule at the bite site.
 Severe muscle cramps, nausea, vomiting, seizure, and a rise in blood pressure may follow soon after.
 Get medical care immediately.
 Anti-venom medicine is available.
 If possible, bring the spider with you for positive identification.

-Brown Recluse Spiders Can Be Deadly
+Brown Recluse Spiders Can Have a Nasty Bite

 Brown Recluse Spider Bites